weblearn22/ERPscanr/README.md

 Event-related potentials (ERP) are a common signal of analysis in neuroscience experiments, with a large existing literature of ERP-related work.
 This project uses automated literature collection and text-mining of published research articles in order to help summarize the ERP literature, examining patterns and associations within and between ERP components.

+This results of this project are hosted online on the [project website](http://erpscanr.github.io/).

 ## Project Guide

 To goal of this project is explore and summarize the existing ERP-related literature.
 In order to do so, we first manually curated a dictionary of all known ERP components that we could find.
 This list of ERP components and labels is viewable in the `SearchTerms` notebook.